Janfred/draft-janfred-radext-radiusdtls-bis/draft-janfred-radext-radiusdtls-bis.md

 After security restrictions have been applied, any unexpected traffic may be safely ignored, as it cannot cause a security issue.
 This allows for future extensions to the RADIUS/DTLS specifications.

-Once a DTLS session is established, a RADIUS/DTLS server SHOULD use DTLS Heartbeats {{!RFC6520}} to determine connectivity between the two servers.
+Once a DTLS session is established, a RADIUS/DTLS server MAY use DTLS Heartbeats {{!RFC6520}} to determine connectivity between the two servers.
-A server SHOULD also use watchdog packets from the client to determine that the session is still active.
+A server MUST also use watchdog packets from the client to determine that the session is still active.

 As UDP does not guarantee delivery of messages, RADIUS/DTLS servers that do not implement an application-layer watchdog MUST also maintain a "Last Traffic" timestamp per DTLS session.
 The granularity of this timestamp is not critical and could be limited to one-second intervals.